 - Food Safety in Your Kitchen (some information available in Spanish)

 - Long-Term Effects of Foodborne Illness

-Also available are CDC social media graphics in English and Spanish and webinars hosted by the Partnership for Food Safety Education, such as Keeping Babies & Toddlers Safe from Foodborne Illness, Food Safety for the Reel World, and Health at Risk: Long-Term Health Effects of Foodborne Illness (1.0 CDR CEU offered for each!).
+Also available are CDC social media graphics (also available in Spanish) and webinars hosted by the Partnership for Food Safety Education, such as Keeping Babies & Toddlers Safe from Foodborne Illness, Food Safety for the Reel World, and Health at Risk: Long-Term Health Effects of Foodborne Illness (some webinars offer CEU’s).

 Have a food safety question?
 Ask USDA is here to help.